tdseher/addtag-project/README.md

       - DeepCpf1/CINDEL ([Kim, Song, et al (2016)](http://dx.doi.org/10.1038/nmeth.4104))
       - PAM Identity

- * `PairedSequenceAlgorithm` instances generate scores that compare a potential spacer to a target using a model
+ * `PairedSequenceAlgorithm` instances generate scores that compare a potential spacer to a target using a model.

      The following scoring algorithms are subclasses of `PairedSequenceAlgorithm`.